Zibusiso-Mangoye/trading_gold/README.md

 # Trading gold

 ## But why gold?
 Since ancient civilization, from the Egyptians to the Inca, gold has held a special place of actual and symbolic value for humanity.
-Gold has moreover been used as money for exchange, as a store of value, and as valuable jewelry and other artifacts. ~ [investopedia](https://www.investopedia.com/articles/investing/071114/why-gold-has-always-had-value.asp#:~:text=Key%20Takeaways,valuable%20jewelry%20and%20other%20artifacts.)
+Gold has moreover been used as money for exchange, as a store of value, and as valuable jewelry and other artifacts. ~ [investopedia][investopidia]
 Its unique properties of durability, malleability and conductivity make it a very desirable and in-demand metal for everything from industrial applications to jewelry.

 This project aims to aid in the analysis of gold against the US Dollar through the use of a dashboard that displays Commitment of traders report data, sentiment on gold and the current price.